-None of the above assets are subject to donor or other restrictions.
+Cash and cash equivalents are not subject to donor or other restrictions.
+The pledges receivable that are available for general expenditures within one year exclude those which are subject to donor or other restrictions.
 The pledges receivable mainly relate to the current portion of pledges to be paid over time for the Organization's inpatient facility in Murfreesboro, Tennessee.
 As the building was placed in service during 2017, the restriction on these pledges was fulfilled and thus they can be used for general expenditures.
 The Organization also has investments designated by the Board for various purposes.
-These investments, which amount to approximately \$557,000 and \$477,000 at December 31, 2019 and 2018, respectively, could be used for general expenditures by resolution from the Board and are included in investments in the accompanying statements of financial position.
-The Organization also has a \$2,500,000 line of credit that could be utilized (see Note 13).
+These investments, which amount to approximately \$624,000 and \$557,000 at December 31, 2020 and 2019, respectively, could be used for general expenditures by resolution from the Board and are included in investments in the accompanying statements of financial position.
+The Organization also has a \$2,500,000 line of credit that could be utilized (see Note 12).

-(13) Line of credit and long-term debt
+(12) Line of credit and long-term debt

-The Organization maintains a \$2,500,000 line of credit with a financial institution which matures in July 2020.
+The Organization maintains a \$2,500,000 line of credit with a financial institution which matures in July 2021.
 Interest only monthly payments are required and any outstanding principal amounts drawn against the line would be due at maturity.
-The line of credit is secured by property of the Organization and carries an interest rate of 0.75% above the financial institution's prime rate, resulting in a rate of 5.50% at December 31, 2019.
-The Organization had no borrowings outstanding on the line of credit at December 31, 2019 or 2018.
+The line of credit is secured by property of the Organization and carries an interest rate of 0.75% above the financial institution's prime rate, resulting in a rate of 4.00% at December 31, 2020.
+The Organization had no borrowings outstanding on the line of credit at December 31, 2020 or 2019.

 In July 2016, the Organization obtained a construction note with a financial institution.
 The note allowed the Organization to borrow up to \$6,000,000 to help fund the construction of The Residence at Alive Hospice - Murfreesboro.
 The construction was completed in May 2017 and the first patient was admitted in June 2017.
 Interest only payments were required through July 2019.
-Beginning in August 2019, fixed monthly principal and interest payments are required based on a 15 year amortization.
+Beginning in August 2019, fixed monthly principal and interest payments were required based on a 15 year amortization.
 Through July 2019, the note was secured by the Organization's pledges.
-As the note was not repaid by July 2019, the Organization executed a deed of trust in favor of the financial institution as collateral so that the ratio of the outstanding principal balance of the note to the current appraised value of the property is less than or equal to 0.80 to 1.00.
-The note matures in July 2021 and bears interest at an amount equal to the LIBOR rate plus 1.85% (3.80% at December 31, 2019).
-The Organization owed \$400,673 and \$1,598,476 at December 31, 2019 and 2018, respectively.
+As the note was not repaid by July 2019, the Organization executed a deed of trust in favor of the financial institution as collateral so that the ratio of the outstanding principal balance of the note to the current appraised value of the property was less than or equal to 0.80 to 1.00.
+The note was set to mature in July 2021 and bore interest at an amount equal to the LIBOR rate plus 1.85%.
+The Organization owed \$400,673 at December 31, 2019.
+The Organization paid the loan in full in 2020.

 In October 2017, the Organization obtained a \$1,600,000 promissory note with a financial institution to help fund a real estate purchase.
 The promissory note accrues interest at a fixed rate of 3.95%, payable in monthly payments of principal and interest in the amount of \$9,654 until maturity in October 2022.
-The Organization owed \$1,478,413 and \$1,533,866 under this note at December 31, 2019 and 2018.
+The Organization owed \$1,366,435 and \$1,478,413 under this note at December 31, 2020 and 2019, respectively.
 The promissory note is secured by the real estate.